-Virginia Beach is a city located in Virginia.
-With a 2020 population of 447,841, it is the largest city in Virginia and the 44th largest city in the United States.
-Virginia Beach is currently declining at a rate of -0.26% annually but its population has increased by 2.25% since the most recent census, which recorded a population of 437,994 in 2010.
-Virginia Beach reached it's highest population of 451,136 in 2016.
-Spanning over 497 miles, Virginia Beach has a population density of 1,830 people per square mile.
+Virginia Beach is a city located in Virginia Beach City County Virginia.
+Virginia Beach has a 2023 population of 454,289.
+Virginia Beach is currently declining at a rate of -0.37% annually and its population has decreased by -1.11% since the most recent census, which recorded a population of 459,373 in 2020.

 Virginia Beach is located in the state of Virginia.
 This independent city is located at the mouth of the Chesapeake Bay.
 The city is the most populous in the state, and it is also the 41st most populous in the nation.
 Virginia Beach is known for being a resort city and its beautiful beaches, many hotels and resorts, restaurants and attractions draw in visitors each year.